dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 #### Code Editor

 An additional, quicker, way to open the Code Editor dialog via the right-click menu right from the assigned code tree.
-When clicking on the code from the assigned code tree, user will edit only the code along with the position they have clicked on.
-However, if using the hot key from the unassigned code tree will open a full code editor, since no action has been assigned yet to that code.
+When clicking on the code from the Assigned code tree, user will edit only the code along with the position they have clicked on.
+However, if using the hot key from the Unassigned code tree will open a full code editor, since no action has been assigned yet to that code.

 ![Right Click Edit Code](RightClickEdit.png)